dcbriccetti/room-sound-monitor/README.md

 ### sound-sampler.py
 This runs on multiple micro:bits placed around the room where you want to monitor sound.
-Every half-second or so it sends sound level data (min, mean, max) by radio to the aggregator micro:bit.
+Many times per second it sends its sound level by radio to the aggregator micro:bit.

 ### aggregator.py